White Marsh Mall: History

 From 1972 to 1981, the planning and development of the White Marsh Mall occurred with The Rouse Company as owner and developer on land rented from Nottingham, the site developer.
 In July 1973, Sears committed as an anchor store.
 In 1981, most stores opened, with Bamberger's, JCPenney, Woodward & Lothrop, Hutzler's, and Sears as the original anchors.
 In 1986, Bamberger's became Macy's.
 In 1992, Hecht's replaced the defunct Hutzler's.
 In 1998, Lord & Taylor replaced the defunct Woodward & Lothrop.
 In 2004, Lord & Taylor repositioned and shuttered entirely.
 It converted to a Hecht's Home Store.
 In 2006, the original Macy's closed and was replaced by Boscov's, while the Hecht's and Hecht's Home Store were converted to Macy's and Macy's Home, respectively.
 In December 2017, Dave & Buster's joined the center.

-On February 6, 2020, it was announced that Sears will close.
+Sears announced in 2020 that its store would close.
+Plans to repurpose the Sears location into 320 apartment units were unanimously rejected by the Baltimore County Council in 2023.
+On November 26, 2024, Spinoso Real Estate Group purchased the mall property for $190 million.